 Galileo is often called the "Father of Modern Science" because of his emphasis on experimentation.
-He understood that results needed to be repeated and averaged (he used mean absolute difference as his curve-fitting criterion, two centuries before Gauss and Legendre introduced the mean squared-difference criterion).
+His use of a ramp to discover his Law of Falling Bodies was ingenious.
+(For his experiments he started with a water-clock to measure time, but found the beats reproduced by trained musicians to be more convenient.)
+He understood that results needed to be repeated and averaged (he minimized mean absolute-error for his curve-fitting criterion, two centuries before Gauss and Legendre introduced the mean squared-error criterion).
 For his experimental methods and discoveries, his laws of motion, and for (eventually) helping to spread Copernicus' heliocentrism, Galileo may have been the most influential scientist ever; he ranks #12 on Hart's list of the Most Influential Persons in History.
 (Despite these comments, it does appear that Galileo ignored experimental results that conflicted with his theories.
-For example, the Law of the Pendulum, based on Galileo's incorrect belief that the tautochrone was the circle, conflicted with his own observations.)
+For example, the Law of the Pendulum, based on Galileo's incorrect belief that the tautochrone was the circle, conflicted with his own observations.
+Some of his other ideas were wrong; for example, he dismissed Kepler's elliptical orbits and notion of gravitation and published a very faulty explanation of tides.)
 Despite his extreme importance to mathematical physics, Galileo doesn't usually appear on lists of greatest mathematicians.
-However, Galileo did do work in pure mathematics; he derived certain centroids and the parabolic shape of trajectories using a rudimentary calculus before Cavalieri did; he named (and may have been first to discover) the cycloid curve.
+However, Galileo did do work in pure mathematics; he derived certain centroids and the parabolic shape of trajectories using a rudimentary calculus, and mentored Bonaventura Cavalieri, who extended Galileo's calculus; he named (and may have been first to discover) the cycloid curve.
 Moreover, Galileo was one of the first to write about infinite equinumerosity (the "Hilbert's Hotel Paradox").
 Galileo once wrote "Mathematics is the language in which God has written the universe."

 Johannes Kepler (1571-1630) Germany

 Kepler was interested in astronomy from an early age, studied to become a Lutheran minister, became a professor of mathematics instead, then Tycho Brahe's understudy, and, on Brahe's death, was appointed Imperial Mathematician at the age of twenty-nine.
 His observations of the planets with Brahe, along with his study of Apollonius' 1800-year old work, led to Kepler's three Laws of Planetary Motion, which in turn led directly to Newton's Laws of Motion.
 Beyond his discovery of these Laws (one of the most important achievements in all of science), Kepler is also sometimes called the "Founder of Modern Optics."
-He furthered the theory of the camera obscura, and was first to study the operation of the human eye, telescopes built from two convex lenses, and atmospheric refraction.
-Kepler developed a rudimentary notion of universal gravitation and applied it to explain tides correctly; however he seems not to have noticed that his empirical laws implied inverse-square gravitation.
-(Galileo dismissed Kepler's tides and elliptical orbits, and later published his own incorrect explanation of tides.)
+He furthered the theory of the camera obscura, telescopes built from two convex lenses, and atmospheric refraction.
+The question of human vision had been considered by many great scientists including Aristotle, Euclid, Ptolemy, Galen, Alkindus, Alhazen, and Leonardo da Vinci, but it was Kepler who was first to explain the operation of the human eye correctly and to note that retinal images will be upside-down.
+Kepler developed a rudimentary notion of universal gravitation, and used it to produce the best explanation for tides before Newton; however he seems not to have noticed that his empirical laws implied inverse-square gravitation.
+Kepler noticed Olbers' Paradox before Olbers' time and used it to conclude that the Universe is finite.
 Kepler ranks #75 on Michael Hart's famous list of the Most Influential Persons in History.
 This rank, much lower than that of Copernicus, Galileo or Newton, seems to me to underestimate Kepler's importance, since it was Kepler's Laws, rather than just heliocentrism, which were essential to the early development of mathematical physics.

 According to Kepler's Laws, the planets move at variable speed along ellipses.
 (Even Copernicus thought the orbits could be described with only circles.)
 The Earth-bound observer is himself describing such an orbit and in almost the same plane as the planets; thus discovering the Laws would be a difficult challenge even for someone armed with computers and modern mathematics.
 (The very famous Kepler Equation relating a planet's eccentric and anomaly is just one tool Kepler needed to develop.)
 Kepler understood the importance of his remarkable discovery, even if contemporaries like Galileo did not, writing:"I give myself up to divine ecstasy ...
 My book is written.
 It will be read either by my contemporaries or by posterity — I care not which.
 It may well wait a hundred years for a reader, as God has waited 6,000 years for someone to understand His work."Kepler also once wrote "Mathematics is the archetype of the beautiful."